 - Interpersonal Skills Examples – Presentations

 Presentations typically include all forms of interpersonal communication.
-The speaker must have strong verbal communication skills, use effective gestures and expressions, refer to written texts and other visual aids, and understand how the audience feels and receives the message.
+The speaker with high interpersonal skills must have strong verbal communication skills, use effective gestures and expressions, refer to written texts and other visual aids, and understand how the audience feels and receives the message.
 All of that contribute to their high interpersonal skills.

 Presenters have become more interactive and personalised with the help of tools such as AhaSlides, where you can engage with your audience and get their feedback in real-time.